SirajChokshi/messenger-data-analysis/README.md

 ## Footnotes

 1. _not associated, authorized, or endorsed by Facebook.
-Software and related trademarks regarding Messenger are owned bt Facebook_
+Software and related trademarks regarding Messenger are owned by Facebook_

 2. _this program only requires an `inbox/` folder to function_